 - Bake in preheated oven for 50-55 minutes, or until a wooden toothpick inserted into center of cake comes out clean.

-- Prick holes in the cake while it is still warm (I use the handle of a wooden spoon).
+- Prick holes in the cake while it is still warm (I use the handle of a wooden spoon - nothing too huge - can also use a wooden skewer).
 Slowly pour the butter sauce over cake making sure it gets in all of the holes.
 Let cake cool completely before removing from pan.
 Running a knife along the edges first helps the cake come out cleanly.

 - In a saucepan combine the remaining ¾ cups sugar, ⅓ cup butter, 2 teaspoons vanilla, and the coffee creamer.
 Cook over medium heat, until fully melted and combined, but do not the mixture boil.